zawzaww/zawzaww.github.io/_posts/2025-03-15-deep-dive-container-networking.md

   description: "Container Networking Featured Image by Zaw Zaw"
 ---

 This article focused on a deep dive into Container networking; how to run Containers and configure Container Networking from scratch using the tools, such as *Linux Namespaces*, *chroot*, *unshare* and *ip*.
 This article also provides a hands-on practical guide on how to run and configure from scratch using these tools.
-You'll mainly learn how Container Networking works at the underlying layer (or low level) and then, you'll clearly understand how Docker networking works.
+You'll mainly learn how Container Networking works at the underlying layer (or low level), and then you'll clearly understand how Docker Container Networking works.

 ## Key Points: What You'll Learn

- - Basic concepts of Containerization.
+ - Basic Concepts of Containerization.

- - Linux Namespaces (or) the foundation of modern Container technologies.
+ - Linux Namespaces, the foundation of modern Container technologies.

- - How to use Namespaces to create a process that's isolated from the Host OS.
+ - How Linux Namespaces work and How Containers isolate from the Host OS.

- - How Virtual Ethernet (VETH) and Bridge networking on Linux work.
+ - How Virtual Ethernet and Bridge networking work.

- - Learn virtual networking and how Container networking at the underlying layer (or low level) works.
+ - How Containers and Container Networking work at the underlying layer, also known as low level.

 ## Prerequisities